 And look, I know you might think I’m weird when I say those oils helped me emotionally.
 Sure, you might think it’s a placebo effect – but I’m here to tell you, it’s SO not.
-Studies have shown how plants, from the very beginning of time, were designed to work perfectly with our bodies.
+Studies have shown how plants were designed to work perfectly with our bodies from the very beginning of time.
 And the molecular structure of essential oils can have a powerful effect on the limbic (emotional) part of the brain when inhaled and applied.

 Oils like Lavender, Frankincense, Stress Away are my go-to’s for mommy guilt.
 For moments like those.
 For times when I cannot seem to forgive myself in my wretched motherly performance.
 I’ll inhale them directly from the bottle as deeply as I can, as well as apply them all over me and diffuse them in the house as often as possible.

 Being a mom is hard.
 It will always be hard, we will screw up so much, and We will fail a thousand times over.
 But then, we turn around and realize that we have babies who still love us – no matter what.
 And we even have plants and oils that can help us zen out enough to realize that hey, life isn’t always going to be perfect pirouettes and gorgeous gran jetés – and that’s okay.

 There is no one more perfect to be your child’s mommy than you.
 There is no one more fitting to raise that baby than you.
-And hey – if there are oils we can grab in the meantime that will help us realize that we are enough, no matter how we feel – then oil me up, baby because this imperfect momma is going to need it.
+And hey – if there are oils we can grab in the meantime that will help us realize that we are enough, no matter how we feel – then oil me up, baby, because this imperfect momma will need it.